tobias-barakaa/what-happens-when/README.rst

 * After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.

+// continuation

+TCP Congestion Control (Continued):

+When transmitting data over a network, especially a congested or unreliable one, it's crucial to manage the flow of data effectively to avoid overloading the network and ensure reliable delivery.
+TCP congestion control algorithms, such as Cubic and New Reno, play a vital role in achieving this.

+Here's how TCP congestion control works, taking into consideration dropped packets:

+Congestion Window (CWND): The sender starts by choosing an initial congestion window size based on the Maximum Segment Size (MSS) of the connection.
+The CWND determines the number of unacknowledged packets that can be in transit at any given time.

+Slow Start: Initially, for each packet that is successfully acknowledged, the sender doubles the size of the congestion window.
+This phase is known as "slow start."
+In some implementations, the slow-start threshold may be adaptive, allowing for more dynamic control based on network conditions.

+Congestion Avoidance: After reaching the slow-start threshold, the sender transitions into the "congestion avoidance" phase.
+During congestion avoidance, the congestion window increases additively for each packet that is acknowledged.
+This more conservative approach helps prevent rapid and aggressive increases in the data transmission rate.

+Packet Loss Detection: When a packet is lost, either due to network congestion or other factors, the sender detects this loss when it does not receive an acknowledgment (ACK) within a reasonable timeframe.

+Exponential Backoff: Upon detecting packet loss, the sender reacts by reducing the congestion window size.
+This reduction typically follows an exponential backoff algorithm, where the congestion window is halved or reduced by a certain factor.
+The goal is to alleviate congestion by reducing the rate of data transmission.

+Retransmission: To recover from packet loss, the sender retransmits the lost packets.
+This process ensures that the missing data is retransmitted and eventually acknowledged by the receiver.

+Adaptive Algorithms: Different TCP congestion control algorithms may have variations in their behavior.
+For example, Cubic uses a cubic function to determine the congestion window, while New Reno is an extension of the original Reno congestion control algorithm with some refinements.

+The choice of which congestion control algorithm to use can depend on the operating system and network conditions.
+Modern operating systems often use Cubic as the default congestion control algorithm because it offers improved performance in a variety of network scenarios.

 HTTP protocol
 -------------